Rpirayesh/Deep-learning/README.md

 # Deep-learning
-My codes on the Deep-learning
+My codes on the Deep-learning used in my PhD.